abiswas3/Random-Walks/content/posts/mont_mult.md

 {{</ remark >}}

 At this point we have established why we think we do not see an improvement in runtime.
-One potential way to see the promised speedup is to right optimised assembly code directly.
+One potential way to see the promised speedup is to write optimised assembly code directly.
 We defer investigating whether this is possible to future work.